RicardAparicio/CryptoDemo/README.md

 I've tried to touch the most trending frameworks, design paradigms like functional or reactive programming and last approaches which I've been working on in the last months and years.
 To name a few of them:

-- Kotlin Coroutines and Flow → Language-native asynchronous tasks, concurrency and reactive programming.
+- Kotlin Coroutines → Language-native for asynchronous tasks, concurrency and reactive programming (Flow).
 - Arrow (concretely the Either class) → Wrapping the results of the UseCase’s and Data layer.
 - Redux (custom approach) → Transforming DOMAIN dataset into something more concrete for the UI through different Actions.
 - Dagger Hilt → Android-specific library from Dagger to solve Dependency Injection more easily.